 1. The Bus Driver

-- Forcing unsafe schedules that lead to fatigue
+- Unreasonable scheduling, forcing drivers to work long, unsafe shifts that lead to fatigue

 3. Public Transit Agencies

-- Special rules apply: you must file a government claim within 6 months of the accident before filing a lawsuit.
+- You must file a government tort claim within 6 months of the accident.

 4. School Districts